-The preparation of the Draft Core Strategy has already been through a number of stages during which extensive consultation has taken place with a wide range of stakeholders.

-The reason for producing a draft Core Strategy is to allow stakeholders the opportunity to comment on all aspects of the Core Strategy and its supporting evidence base.
-This will give the Council the opportunity to make any necessary changes arising from these comments before proceeding to the formal Publication stage.
-At the formal Publication stage, representations will be invited strictly in relation to issues of soundness (i.e. whether the Core Strategy is justified, whether it is effective and whether it is consistent with national policy) and legal compliance only.
+The Publication Core Strategy has already been through a number of stages during which extensive consultation has taken place with a wide range of stakeholders.
+At this formal Publication stage, representations will be invited strictly in relation to issues of soundness (i.e. whether the Core Strategy has been positively prepared, whether it is justified and effective and whether it is consistent with national policy) and legal compliance only.